Public Process

 The Jekyll Architecture

 The publication infrastructure is deliberately minimal: a static Jekyll site deployed to GitHub Pages, with no JavaScript framework, no CMS, and no database.
-This is not a limitation but an architectural choice aligned with the POSSE principle — own your canonical content on infrastructure you control, syndicate outward through defined channels.[9]
+This is not a limitation but an architectural choice aligned with the POSSEPublish on your Own Site, Syndicate Elsewhere -- an IndieWeb principle where canonical content lives on infrastructure you control and copies flow outward principle — own your canonical content on infrastructure you control, syndicate outward through defined channels.[9]
 Eghbal documents how the maintenance burden of open-source projects grows with their dependency footprint, and the Jekyll choice minimizes that footprint: Markdown files in a Git repository, rendered to static HTML, served from GitHub's CDN.
 The Atom RSS feed enables machine-readable syndication.
 The site's simplicity is itself an argument — that sustained writing practice matters more than publishing infrastructure, and that the institutional weight of the content should come from the quality and density of the essays, not from the sophistication of the delivery mechanism.[10]
 Raymond's distinction between cathedral-style (centralized, planned) and bazaar-style (distributed, emergent) development applies to the publication model: the essays are cathedral-quality writing delivered through bazaar-simple infrastructure.

 title: Public Process